David and Jonathan: Homoeroticism

-Some modern scholars and writers have interpreted the love between David and Jonathan as a homosexual relationship.
+As early as 1978, various theologians argued that the covenant and deep relationship between David and Jonathan would be a biblical basis for same-sex marriage.
 This was first pioneered by Tom Horner, then adopted by John Boswell.

 The story of David and Jonathan is introduced in Samuel 1 (18:1), where it says that "Jonathan became one in spirit with David, and he loved him as himself", something that modern scholars have described as philia or love at first sight.
 (Note: In the text, the attraction of Jonathan to David begins almost immediately, as Saul is delighted by his new companion.
 This attraction is given extravagant expression.
 In the first place it appears to be love (philia) at first sight.
 We are told: "When David had finished speaking to Saul, the soul of Jonathan was bound to the soul of David" (1 Sam 18:1).
 It seems unlikely that it was caused by something David has said, since what David said to Saul immediately preceding is only "I am the son of your servant Jesse the Bethlehemite" (17:58).
 Joyce Baldwin suggests that this indicates that Jonathan recognised David as the future king.)
 For Theodore Jennings, it is clear that Jonathan's "immediate" attraction to David was caused by his beauty:"As we have noticed, the attraction of Jonathan to David begins almost immediately as Saul is delighted in his new companion.
 This attraction is given extravagant expression.
 In the first place it appears to be love at first sight.
 We are told: "When David had finished speaking to Saul, the soul of Jonathan was bound to the soul of David" (1 Sam 18:1).
 Is it something David has said?
 Not likely.
 For what David has said to Saul is "I am the son of your servant Jesse the Bethlehemite" (17:58).
 It is not something David has said.
 Instead, the reader's gaze has twice been directed to David's extraordinary beauty."